Exact number of flips required to sort a burnt stack of pancakes: Main result and method

 \subsubsection{Base case}

 The first step was to compute the base cases that can be generalized to larger values.
-In order to have a generalizable flipping sequence, following a similar idea to Heydari and Sudborough's flipping sequence, we aimed to find a flipping sequence that first starts with all the wastes, and after that only performs improves.
+In order to have a generalizable flipping sequence, following a similar idea to the flipping sequence of~\cite{HS97}, we aimed to find a flipping sequence that first starts with all the wastes, and after that only performs improves.

-We first restricted ourselves to the flipping sequences that starts with a flip of the entire stack.
-Using Corollary~\ref{start_with_full_flip}, we know that such a flipping sequence exists.
+We first restricted ourselves to the flipping sequences that start with a flip of the entire stack.
+Using Theorem~\ref{start_with_full_flip}, we know that such a flipping sequence exists.
 The next wastes cannot be performed in any order, but we have the following lemma that implies some structure on any flipping sequence that starts with all the wastes. \begin{lemma} Let $P$ be a stack of pancakes containing a clan $C$ as a substack of size $|C| \ge 3$.
 Then $P$ cannot be sorted without waste. \end{lemma}